💼 Professional

 I built the first version fast.
 Next.js, Tailwind CSS, a few shadcn/ui components.
 The goal was simple: tell people what AIRES Technology is, what we sell, and how to reach us.
 Three pages, nothing fancy.

 The product list was the part that needed the most thought, not technically but editorially.
-The company distributes a genuinely mixed portfolio: agricultural drones, AI chat agents, service robots, smart locks, data center security robots.
+The company distributes a genuinely mixed portfolio: agricultural drones, AI chat agents, service robots, smart locks, data center inspection robots.
 Getting that to read as a coherent company rather than a random catalogue took some work on the copy.

 The contact form ran through EmailJS so submissions would land directly in the company inbox without needing a backend.